-The Company's authorized share capital consists of unlimited common shares without par value.
+The authorized share capital of the Company is comprised of unlimited common shares without par value.

 Common shares issued for consideration other than cash are recorded at the quoted market value of the shares as of the agreement date, except in the case of common shares issued on exercise of stock options and share appreciation rights under the Company's stock option plan, which include the fair value of related options or rights previously allocated to contributed surplus.